ewin66/OpenVideoCall-Windows/README.md

 Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/blog/download/).
 Unzip the downloaded SDK package and copy the **sdk** to the "OpenVideoCall" folder in project（the old one may be over written）.

 Finally, Open OpenVideoCall.sln, build the solution and run.
-* there are tow different versions of the sdk package, x86 and x64, when build the x86 version, switch your solution platform to Win32 mode; when build the x64 version, switch it to x64 mode.

 ## Developer Environment Requirements
 * VC2013 or higher